Costs of an Interest-Only Mortgage

 Example costs

-These tables compare interest-only costs against repayment to show what the difference over the full mortgage term can be.
-These examples are based on a 5% interest rate paid over a 25-year term.
+These tables compare interest-only costs against repayment to show the difference over the full mortgage term.
+These examples are based on a 5% interest rate over a 25-year term.
 Bear in mind that repayment mortgage deals usually come with a lower interest rate, but for the sake of direct comparison, we will keep these figures the same:

 £50,000 property